crumblingstatue/cargo-presets/0000-cargo-presets.md

 [motivation]: #motivation

 Projects often have different build configurations for different purposes.
-For example a project might have different backends, or it might be buildable for the web using WebAssembly.
+For example an application might have different backends, or it might be buildable for the web using WebAssembly.

 Currently, if someone wants to build such a specific build configuration, they always have to provide